sH9sh/GCP_Examples/README.md

 Open cloud storage bucket on GCP to view file with ‘Hello World’ text.

 Delete all services afterwards to avoid extra charges.

+# Question 5
+This question involved writing a function triggered by pubsub topic which reads a JSON message.
+This message should be read to Cloud Storage as well as Big Query.
+A Big Query table needed to be created with schema.

+I followed example 5 from here [neueda/gcp examples](https://github.com/neueda/gcp-examples)

+I included model classes for node data (this also included schema for BQ table), pubsub body and pubsub message.
+Utils that handled serialising and deserialising Local Date Time.
+This converts Local Date Time to and from JSON.
+A Big query handler for creating a table, writing node data to BQ and creating an input stream.
+A storage handler to check if a bucket exists in cloud storage and to create one if not.

+Create PubSub topic on GCP console.

+Create service account on console with Storage Admin annd Big Query Data Editor permissions.

+Creare data-set in BQ on console.

+Deploy function to GCP.

+Send message on pubsub topic.
+`gcloud pubsub topics publish question5-topic --message="{\"nodeName\":\"node1\",\"timeStamp\":\"2023-09-25T14:53:45Z\",\"uplink\":1.23,\"downlink\":3.45}"`

+Read function logs.
+`gcloud functions logs read scenario-5-cloud-function-pubsub-trigger-java-jatin --gen2 --limit=20`

+Check file is in Cloud storage and BQ.

+Delete all services to avoid extra charges.